18 Aug 9 Simple Steps to Improve Senior Care in Your Home

 Stairs can be hazardous especially if seniors are carrying bags or walking a pet.
 Maintain the safety of your loved ones by having a ramp installed.

 There are a number of different kinds of ramps, from metal, to fashionable and fancy wood, to threshold ramps for those who need only to get through their door without tripping.

 Plus, ramps are good for wheelchairs, canes, or simply avoiding the use of stairs.

 Finally, help maintain the safety of your parents by investing in an alert system.
 Falls and accidents that prevent them from getting to a phone could mean being stuck on the floor, possibly hurt, with no way of getting help.

-Parents are stubborn and enjoy the freedom of living in their home, without nurses if they choose, but you can feel better knowing that with the touch of a button, your loved ones can call for help.
+Parents are stubborn and enjoy the freedom of living in their home, without nurses if they choose.
+However, caretakers may feel better knowing that with the touch of a button, your loved ones can call for help.